angelueb/clustertechpreview/docs/softusers.md

 ##Environment Modules

 The lmod implementation of Environment Modules is available.
-Users are instucted and strongly advised to use this system for running computing tasks on the cluster.
+Users are instructed and strongly advised to use this system for submitting computing tasks on the cluster.